15 Top-Rated Small Towns in Alabama

-Alabama is rich in Southern culture, from music and barbecue to historic sites and architecture.
-While the notable cities of Huntsville, Birmingham, Mobile, and Montgomery, and the coastal towns of Gulf Shores and Orange Beach are great places to visit, Alabama has a trove of small towns that uncover an even deeper foundation of the things that make the state unique.
+Alabama is rich in Southern culture, from music and BBQ to historic sites and architecture.
+While the notable cities of Huntsville, Birmingham, Mobile, and Montgomery, and the coastal towns of Gulf Shores and Orange Beach, are great places to visit, Alabama has a trove of small towns that uncover an even deeper foundation of the things that make the state unique.

 Stop into the tiny music studio in Muscle Shoals that started the careers of dozens of famous musicians.
 Soak in the view from the most picturesque mountaintop in the state, or walk through a town that emerged from four historic mills.
 All of these Alabama experiences are found in the small towns and villages that you may not otherwise select from a quick look at a map.

 Whether you are looking for a family destination or a romantic getaway, pack your bags and explore the state with our list of the best small towns in Alabama.

 If your trip takes you to northern Alabama, a stop in the town of Guntersville is in order to embrace some of the most symbolic pieces of Americana, like cowboys and bald eagles.
 The town is notable for its ties to the famous American cowboy Will Rogers.
 It got its name from Rogers' great-grandson, John Gunter who is a native of the area.

 Guntersville is also known for the many bald eagles in the area during the winter due to its location along the migration path.
 The best place to see them is in Lake Guntersville State Park.
 For several weekends in January and February, you can join in the public events at the park to see the eagles in their natural habitat and attend eagle awareness programs.